Advice and information for those caring for a disabled family/whānau member

 If the young adult is planning to leave home at some point, the Transition or Life Skills programme at your school should be able to offer support to learn various skills such as cooking, budgeting, catching public transport and so forth.

-There are a range of support and accommodation options available (Home and Community Support Services, Supported Accommodation and Residential Accommodation), however, if you want to explore these options and the funding available you will need to contact the local NASC.
+There are a range of support and accommodation options available (Home and Community Support Services, Supported Accommodation and Residential Accommodation, etc).
+If the young adult is interested in exploring these options (and the funding available) you will need to contact the local NASC.

 The young adult will need to think about what they want and the type of accommodation and support options that would best suit them.